cloudkernel-tech/pursuit-guide/docs/tutorials_en/ros_driver.rst

 ::

-        SER_TEL2_BAUD = 921600  # the default baud rate for mavros interface, which is visible only after setting ROS_LINK_EN=0
+        SER_TEL2_BAUD = 921600  # the default baud rate for mavros interface

 Users have to locate the USB port (the default name is /dev/ttyPursuit) for the autopilot in the companion computer, and then start the node with: